peteroupc/peteroupc.github.io/sampling.md

 [^8]: Paninski, Liam.
 “Estimation of Entropy and Mutual Information.”
 Neural Computation 15 (2003): 1191-1253.

+[^9]: R. Singh, "Existence of unbiased estimates", Sankhyā A 26, 1964.

-[^9]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994.
+[^10]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994.

-[^10]: R. Singh, "Existence of unbiased estimates", Sankhyā A 26, 1964.

 [^11]: Goyal, V. and Sigman, K., 2012.
 On simulating a class of Bernstein polynomials.
 ACM Transactions on Modeling and Computer Simulation (TOMACS), 22(2), pp.1-5.

-[^12]: R. Singh, "Existence of unbiased estimates", Sankhyā A 26, 1964.